Wema-Hackaholics-Hackathon/wema-hackaholics6-0-hackathon-ui-project-rapid-devs/README.md

 ## 🎯 The Problem

-*Which "How might we enable business agility and innovation by making it easy for teams to use the tools they love, while giving the IT and Security teams the visibility and control they need to protect the bank?"
+*Challange six Shadow IT "How might we enable business agility and innovation by making it easy for teams to use the tools they love, while giving the IT and Security teams the visibility and control they need to protect the bank?"